 Golightly, Bilencia, Gyan

-In collaboration with Dr. Alberto Bilenca at the University of the Negev in Israel, a cell phone imaging system that can non-invasively detect malaria parasites in the blood is being developed.
-Ultimately, human testing of the device is planned in Ghana in collaboration with colleagues at the NMIMR.
-This project is part of Bill and Melinda Gates Foundation Grand Challenges Explorations to Create Low-Cost Cell Phone-Based Applications for Priority Global Health Conditions.
+In collaboration with investigators at the University of the Negev in Israel, a cell phone imaging system that can non-invasively detect malaria parasites in the blood is being developed.
+This project was funded as part of a Bill and Melinda Gates Foundation Grand Challenges Explorations to Create Low-Cost Cell Phone-Based Applications for Priority Global Health Conditions.

 Genetic variation and drug resistance of Plasmodium falciparum

-- Heinberg A, Kirkman, L. The molecular basis of anitfolate resistance in Plasmodium falciparum: looking beyond point mutations.
+Heinberg A, Kirkman L. The molecular basis of antifolate resistance in Plasmodium falciparum: looking beyond point mutations.
 Ann N Y Acad Sci.
-2015;1342:10-18.
+2015 Apr;1342(1):10-8.

-- Kirkman LA, Deitsch KW.
+Kirkman LA, Deitsch KW.
 Recombination and Diversification of the Variant Antigen Encoding Genes in the Malaria Parasite Plasmodium falciparum.
-Microbiol Spectr 2014;2; doi: 10.1128/microbiolspec.
+Microbiol Spectr.
+2014 Dec;2(6).

-- Kirkman L, Lawrence B and Deitsch K. Malaria parasites utilize both homologous recombination and alternative end joining pathways to maintain genome integrity.
-Nucleic Acids Research.
-2014; 42:370-9.
+Kirkman LA, Lawrence EA, Deitsch KW.
+Malaria parasites utilize both homologous recombination and alternative end joining pathways to maintain genome integrity.
+Nucleic Acids Res.
+2014 Jan;42(1):370-9.

-- Kümpornsin K, Modchang C, Heinberg A, Ekland EH, Jirawatcharadech P, Chobson P, Suwanakitti N, Chaotheing S, Wilairat P, Deitsch KW, Kamchonwongpaisan S, Fidock DA, Kirkman LA, Yuthavong Y, Chookajorn T. Origin of Robustness in Generating Drug-Resistant Malaria Parasites.
+Kümpornsin K, Modchang C, Heinberg A, Ekland EH, Jirawatcharadech P, Chobson P, Suwanakitti N, Chaotheing S, Wilairat P, Deitsch KW, Kamchonwongpaisan S, Fidock DA, Kirkman LA, Yuthavong Y, Chookajorn T. Origin of robustness in generating drug-resistant malaria parasites.
 Mol Biol Evol.
-2014;31:1649-1660.
+2014 Jul;31(7):1649-60.

 Babesiosis is a tickborne zoonotic disease found worldwide.
-This once relatively obscure disease has been gaining recognition in the New York region as "the local malaria.”
+This once relatively obscure disease has been gaining recognition in the New York region as “the local malaria.”
 We are collaborating with other institutions to study the clinical manifestations, potential biomarkers and potential for drug resistance in Babesia microti, the local babesia parasite.
 In addition, we are using a lab strain of Babesia divergens for drug screening and drug resistance studies.